-Shortly after receiving his Bachelor of Fine Arts degree from UCF, Kepler moved to New York City where he spent time as a motion graphics designer and art director.
+Shortly after earning a bachelor’s degree in emerging media from UCF, Kepler moved to New York City where he spent time as a motion graphics designer and art director.
 He eventually fell out of love with New York and seized an opportunity to move across country to work in his company’s west coast office.
 That company, however, shut its doors in 2019.

 But as the saying goes: when one door closes, another one opens.
 A year before the company closed, he had started an Instagram account as a creative outlet.
 That account allowed him to hone his skills, build a following and make connections.

 “If it wasn’t for the account, I wouldn’t have the freelance work or opportunities I have right now during these challenging times.
 I’m really proud of it and the work I’ve put into it,” says Kepler.

 The Honor Heroes campaign isn’t the first time he’s worked with Adobe and Photoshop, which has featured his work on their Instagram several times in the past.

 His advice to aspiring designers?
 “Really find what inspires you and makes you happy, and surround yourself with it.
 Immerse yourself in it daily,” Kepler explains.
 “If you work hard, practice, and never stop learning, I promise awesome things will happen in time.”